cb0/LiskPHP/README.md

 If you want to support me please consider voting for my lisk delegate
 - **pelops** (6669300595452632273L) on MainNet
 - **pelops_testnet** (3697531586899904038L) on TestNet

+##License
+License under GNU General Public License v3.0

+Copyright (c) 2017  Marcus Puchalla <cb0@0xcb0.com>

+LiskPhp is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+LiskPhp is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with LiskPhp.
+If not, see <http://www.gnu.org/licenses/>.